|Title:||Early Childhood Teachers as Socializers of Young Children's Emotional Competence|

 Zinsser, K., Shewark, E., Denham, S.A., and Curby, T.W.
 (2014).
 A Mixed-Method Examination of Preschool Teacher Beliefs About Social-Emotional Learning and Relations to Observed Emotional Support.
 Infant and Child Development, 23(5): 471–493.

-Zinsser, K.M., Curby, T.W., and Ullrich, R. (in press).
-Head Start Administrators' Perceptions of job Responsibilities and Approaches to Social-Emotional Learning.
+Zinsser, K.M., Curby, T.W., and Ullrich, R. (2014).
+Head Start Administrators' Perceptions of Job Responsibilities and Approaches to Social-Emotional Learning.
 Early Childhood Research and Practice.

 Zinsser, K.M., Denham, S.A., Curby, T.W., and Chazan-Cohen, R. (2016).
 Early Childhood Directors as Socializers of Emotional Climate.
 Learning Environments Research International, 19(2): 267–290.